testcomputer/testcomputer/README.md

-- :telescope: Currently working as a network specialist.
+- :telescope: I am a skilled network specialist with a deep understanding of computer networks and their infrastructure.

-- 🧮 Advancing my studies in PHP, Lua, Go, & Rust \.
-Open-source contributor.
+- 🧮 Currently, I am expanding my knowledge base by pursuing studies in various programming languages such as PHP, Lua, Go, and Rust.
+Additionally, I contribute to open-source projects in my spare time.

-- :seedling: Exploring technical content writing and virtual network design.
-Developing a few blogs entries. *Stay tuned!*
+- :seedling: I have a passion for technical content writing and virtual network design, and I am currently working on several blog entries in these areas. *Stay tuned for updates!*

-- :zap: In my free time, I solve problems & read technology/automotive articles.
-Big fan of the EV revolution!
+- :zap: During my leisure time, I enjoy problem-solving and reading articles related to technology and automotive industries.
+I am particularly interested in the ongoing Electric Vehicle *(EV)* revolution and the advancements in the industry!

-- :small_airplane: "The world is a book and those who don't travel, only read one page." ~ Augustine
+- :small_airplane: In conclusion, I am a strong believer in the quote by Augustine, "The world is a book and those who don't travel, only read one page."
+I enjoy exploring new places and experiencing new cultures, and I believe that traveling is an essential part of personal growth and development.

 <!--